 Benowa & Mudgeeraba

 Proof in the pudding that clay connoisseurs have been around a while, the Gold Coast Potters Association has been up and running since 1977.
 The local council was kind enough to give the organisation a derelict school to set up camp, and the enthusiastic volunteers soon had it re-vamped so they could hold workshops there, since adding another workshop to their repertoire.
 Holding three-hour classes on the daily with a variety of teachers at both the Benowa and Mudgeeraba campuses, everything you need to learn the craft is supplied; including pottery wheels, kils, slab rollers, clay, glazes, moulds and various other tools.
 They also offer specialised workshops such as print making, pinch pots, painting on porcelain, mould making, kintsugi (the Japanese art of repairing broken pottery) and how to build a collection of pieces.
 Yep, this is pretty much your one-stop shop if you have a passion for pottery.
-AND it’s reasonably priced for only $370 for a 10-week term with extra costs being the workshops, clay and firing of your personal pieces.
+AND it’s reasonably priced, take for example the 10-week term for $400.
 Your pay check and your creative soul will thank you.
-Check out more information here.
+Find more information here.

 Inspired by the best ceramics workshops on the Gold Coast, and want to try your hand at painting next?
 Check out these fab offerings (with BYO wine)!